micmejia/bible-dump/AMPC/Mark/Mark 13.md

-And as [Jesus] was coming out of the temple [[^a]area], one of His disciples said to Him, Look, Teacher!
+And as [Jesus] was coming out of the temple [area], one of His disciples said to Him, Look, Teacher!
 Notice the sort _and_ quality of these stones and buildings!